nunchistudio/blacksmith/README.md

 ## Product offerings

-Blacksmith is available in two versions:
+Blacksmith is available in two editions:

-- **Blacksmith Standard** addresses the technical complexity of data engineering.
+- **Blacksmith Standard Edition** addresses the technical complexity of data engineering.
   It is and will always be free.
-- **Blacksmith Enterprise** addresses the complexity of collaboration and governance across multi-team and multi-scope data solutions.
+- **Blacksmith Enterprise Edition** addresses the complexity of collaboration and governance across multi-team and multi-scope data solutions.

 ## Links